kishykumar/memory_manager/README.md

     - client can split the memory request into multiple requests

   - **Min:**
-    The minimum amount of memory that any app can allocate is 1 byte.
+    The minimum amount of memory that any app can allocate is **1 byte**.
-    The allocate may allocate more than 1 byte
+    The allocator may internally allocate more than 1 byte, which causes internal fragmentation.

   **Deciding the maximum and minimum alloc size of Storage Pool:**
   - **Max:**
     Maximum I/O size is the characteristic of the underlying storage hardware and the app workload.
 This is typically in MBs.
+    We decide **64MB** as the max storage request size.
-    Therefore, we support the allocator's max allocatable size.
+    But, we can support the allocator's max allocatable size as well.

   - **Min:**
-    The minimum I/O size for a storage page manager would be 4KB i.e., assuming typical hard disk/ SSD sector size of 4KB.
+    The minimum I/O size for a storage page manager would be **4KB** i.e., assuming typical hard disk/ SSD sector size of 4KB.
 The minimum storage pool memory allocation size should hence by 4KB.